Supernatural

-The supernatural is featured in folklore and religious contexts, but can also feature as an explanation in more secular contexts, as in the cases of superstitions or belief in the paranormal.
-The term is attributed to non-physical entities, such as angels, demons, gods, and spirits.
-It also includes claimed abilities embodied in or provided by such beings, including magic, telekinesis, levitation, precognition, and extrasensory perception.
+The supernatural is featured in religious and folkloric contexts, but can also feature as an explanation in more secular contexts, as in the cases of superstitions or belief in the paranormal.
+The term is attributed to non-physical entities, such as spirits, angels, demons, gods, and goddesses.
+It also includes claimed abilities embodied in or provided by such beings, including magic, telekinesis, levitation, precognition and extrasensory perception.

-The philosophy of naturalism contends that nothing exists beyond the natural world, and as such approaches supernatural claims with skepticism.
+The supernatural is hypernymic to religion.
+Religions are standardized supernaturalist worldviews, or at least more complete than single supernaturalist views.
+Supernaturalism is the adherence to the supernatural (beliefs, and not violations of causality and the physical laws).